JoaquimXG/DES-Encryption/README.md

     -m mode       Mode of operation [ECB | CBC | PCBC | CFB | OFB]
 ```

+# Testing and cleanup

+## Testing
+You can run `make test` to initiate a very basic test of the encryption functionality.
+The makefile will generate a short file, encrypt the file with `encryptor` then decrypt with `decryptor`.
+The files are then compared and the output is displayed.

+## Cleanup

+Running `make clean` will remove all object files, binaries and test files.

 # Roadmap

 Increase efficiency of functions like leftshift